Meaning of Bill of Exchange

 Features of Bill of Exchange

-- It is important to have a bill in exchange in writing
+- It is important to have a bill of exchange in writing

 - It must contain a confirm order to make a payment and not just the request

 - The order should not have any condition

 - The bill of exchange amount should be definite

 - Fixed date for the amount to be paid

 - The bill must be signed by both the drawee and the drawer

 - The amount stated on the bill should be paid on-demand or on the expiry of a fixed time

 - The amount is paid to the beneficiary of the bill, specific person, or against a definite order